dmrkv/teximo/README.md

    - Click **"Open"** in the security dialog

    This is a one-time step - after this, Teximo will launch normally!

+   Alternatively after trying to open it you need to go to mac OS Settings → Privacy and Security → Security — "Allow Teximo" or "Open anyway"
-5. Launch Teximo from Applications
+6. Launch Teximo from Applications

 ### Option 3: Build from Source
 1. Clone this repository